Car plows into parked vehicle in Biden’s motorcade outside Delaware campaign headquarters

 WILMINGTON, Del.
 (AP) — A car plowed into a parked SUV that was guarding President Joe Biden ‘s motorcade Sunday night while the president was leaving a visit to his campaign headquarters.
 The president and first lady Jill Biden were unharmed.

-The sedan then tried to continue into a closed-off intersection, before Secret Service personnel surrounded the vehicle with weapons drawn and instructed the driver to put his hands up.

-Biden was ushered into his waiting vehicle, where his wife was already seated, before being driven swiftly back to their home.
+Biden paused and looked over toward the sound, surprised, before he was ushered into the vehicle, where his wife was already seated, before being driven swiftly back to their home.
 His schedule was otherwise unaffected by the incident.

 The Secret Service did not immediately comment on the incident.